Sidney Blumenthal: Return to journalism

-During the 2004 presidential election, Blumenthal was the Washington, D.C., bureau chief for Salon.
+During the 2004 United States presidential election, Blumenthal was the Washington, D.C., bureau chief for Salon.
 He also was a regular columnist for The Guardian from August 2003 until November 2007.

 Film work

 Blumenthal was a political consultant for the Emmy-award-winning HBO series Tanner '88, written by Garry Trudeau and directed by Robert Altman; he appeared as himself in one episode.
 He was also an executive producer of the documentary Taxi to the Dark Side, directed by Alex Gibney, which won an Academy Award for Best Documentary of 2007.
-He also was an associage producer of the 2002 film Max.
+He also was an associate producer of the 2002 film Max.

 Relationship to Hillary Clinton and post–2007 employment

 Blumenthal joined the 2008 Hillary Clinton presidential campaign as a "senior advisor" in November 2007.
-While on a trip to advise Clinton on her presidential campaign, Blumenthal was arrested for driving while intoxicated in Nashua, New Hampshire, on January 7, 2008.
+While on a trip to advise Clinton on her presidential campaign, Blumenthal was arrested for driving while intoxicated (DWI) in Nashua, New Hampshire, on January 7, 2008.
 He pleaded guilty to a misdemeanor DWI charge.

-After her January 2009 appointment as Secretary of State, Hillary Clinton intended to hire Blumenthal.
-However, Obama's chief of staff, Rahm Emanuel, blocked his selection due to lingering anger among President Barack Obama's aides over Blumenthal's role in promoting negative stories about Obama during the Democratic primary.
+After Clinton's January 2009 appointment as Secretary of State, Hillary Clinton intended to hire Blumenthal; however, President Barack Obama's chief of staff Rahm Emanuel blocked his selection due to lingering anger among Obama's aides over Blumenthal's role in promoting negative stories about Obama during the Democratic primary.
 According to a report in The New York Times, "Emanuel talked with Mrs. Clinton ... and explained that bringing Mr. Blumenthal on board was a no-go.
 The bad blood among his colleagues was too deep, and the last thing the administration needed, he concluded, was dissension and drama in the ranks.
 In short, Mr. Blumenthal was out."